turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 `k` and `v` are key-value which we are going to store.

 `env::log(b"created or updated")` is used for logging.
 Logs can be used for showing informative messages or warnings to user.
 Also, these logs help developer in development process.
+You will see these logs in terminals when we will interact with smart contract in later part of the tutorial.
+You can also see the logs in developer console of your browser when you create a web app for your smart contract.

 After that, we are calling the method `insert` on `self.pairs`.
 This will create a key-value pair if one is not present already otherwise it will update the value associated with the given key.